mrmans0n/compose-rules/docs/ktlint.md

 ### Allowlist for composable names that aren't affected by the ViewModelForwarding rule

-The `vm-forwarding-check` will catch VMs/state holder classes that are relayed to other composables.
-However, in some situations this can be a valid use-case.
-The rule can be configured so that all the names of composables that match a list of regexes are exempt to this rule.
-You can configure this in your `.editorconfig` file:
+The `vm-forwarding-check` catches ViewModels/state holders relayed to other composables.
+To allow specific composable names:

 ```editorconfig
 [*.{kt,kts}]